Business feasibility assessment 💰

 "Your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should."
 Doctor Ian Malcolm, Jurassic Park, 1993 🦖

-When evaluating the feasibility of a Robotic Process Automation project, you should include a business feasibility assessment phase, to understand if the automation would lead to a positive return on investment or not.
+When evaluating the feasibility of a Robotic Process Automation project, you should complete a business feasibility assessment to understand if the automation would lead to a positive return on investment or not.

 Ask yourself these questions:

 The more often the process needs to be completed manually, the better the potential benefits of automating it.
 Faster completion, fewer errors, time to focus on more exciting things!

 If the process is manual and time-consuming but does not happen often, you need to consider the cost of implementing the automation.
 Does the effort pay itself back (positive return on investment)?

 In Maria's case, she is convinced that once a week is often enough to be worth automating because of the quantity of data she has to copy-paste and the number of operations she has to do.
 She reports that the whole process takes hours to complete.
 So it's a yes from her!

 Is the process stable, or does it change all the time?

 - Do you anticipate that the process will stay mostly the same for some time?
 Substantial changes in the process will require more development work to adapt the robot to new requirements, so if you expect the process to change often, it might be reason enough to decide not to automate it.

 Maria reports that the process has been the same for many years, and there are no plans to replace the sales system for the foreseeable future.